dalibyte/VisionChat/README.md

 ### Tesseract

 This project utilizes Tesseract for OCR.
-Please ensure that Tesseract is installed and the path to the Tesseract binary is correctly specified in the script.
+Please ensure that the Tesseract executable is installed and the path is correctly defined.

 ### OpenAI API Key